turingschool/mod-0-curriculum/session4/index.md

 - Leaving feedback directly on homework gists.
 Make sure you're checking them.
 We'll have session 2 + 3 feedback to y'all be end of the weekend.
 - Remember to be aware of where you are in your directory structure of the terminal before you clone anything down or start running git commands.
 Always run ls after cloning
-- We don't expect you to be masters at all the things in your capstone.
-It's really your mod 1 prework
 - We understand that things are crazy right now.
 Be kind and gentle with yourselves and others.
 If you need anything from us, don't hesitate to reach out.
 Remember that proactive communication is always best.

 ### Other Notes